allegheny-college-cmpsc-105-spring-2024/dot-to-dot-ipynb-starter/README.md

 #### Collaborative Installation Work

-- TODO: Find a partner to help you install python, git, and gatorgrade if you do not already have them installed.
+- TODO: Find a partner to help you install sypder and git if you do not already have them installed.
-- TODO: If you have python, git, and gatorgrade locally on your computer, pair up with someone who does not yet have the tools.
+- TODO: If you have spyder and git locally on your computer, pair up with someone who does not yet have the tools.
 - TODO: write the name of your partner, and at least three steps you described/completed together to install programs using a Markdown list